The Tinder Swindler

-The Tinder Swindler is a British true crime documentary film directed by Felicity Morris and released to streaming on Netflix on 2 February 2022.
-The documentary tells the story of the Israeli conman Simon Leviev (born Shimon Hayut) who used the dating application Tinder to connect with individuals who he then emotionally manipulated into financially supporting his lavish lifestyle on the pretext he needed the money to escape his "enemies".
+The Tinder Swindler is a British true crime documentary film directed by Felicity Morris and released on streaming on Netflix on 2 February 2022.
+The documentary tells the story of the Israeli conman Simon Leviev (born Shimon Hayut) who used the dating app Tinder to connect with individuals whom he then emotionally manipulated into financially supporting his lavish lifestyle on the pretext he needed the money to escape his "enemies".

 Plot and background

 An Israeli man, born Shimon Hayut, travelled around Europe, presenting himself as the son of Israeli diamond mogul Lev Leviev.
 He used the dating app Tinder to contact women and trick them into lending him money that he would never repay.
-He would charm women with lavish gifts and take them to dinners on private jets using money he obtained from other women he had previously conned.
+He charmed women with lavish gifts and took them to dinners on private jets using money he obtained from other women he had previously conned.
 He would later pretend he was being targeted by his "enemies", often sending the same messages and images to each woman, indicating that he had just been attacked with a knife, but that his bodyguard had saved him and was hurt.
-He then asked his victims to help him financially due to the breach of 'security', supposedly hindering his use of his credit cards and bank accounts; the women would often take out bank loans and new credit cards in order to help.
-He would then use the money gained through the deception to lure new victims, while essentially operating a Ponzi scheme.
+He then asked his victims to help him financially due to the breach of 'security', supposedly hindering his use of his credit cards and bank accounts; the women often took out bank loans and new credit cards in order to help.
+He then used the money gained through the deception to lure new victims, while essentially operating a Ponzi scheme.
 Later, he would pretend to repay his victims by sending forged documents showing fake bank transfers and then break off contact with the victims.
-Sometimes he would go as far as threaten them and use manipulation to get more money from his victims.
+Sometimes he went as far as threaten and use manipulation to get more money from his victims.
 It is estimated that he swindled $10 million from people across the world.

+Production

+The Tinder Swindler was written and directed by Felicity Morris.

+Original music was by English composer Jessica Jones, for which she was nominated for an Emmy Award for Outstanding Music Composition for a Documentary Series or Special.
+Julian Hart edited the series, and was also nominated for an Emmy.